HIV Prevention

 What are the options?

-SAFER DRUG PRACTICES HAVE PROVEN TO REDUCE HIV TRANSMISSION
+SAFER DRUG USE PRACTICES HAVE PROVEN TO REDUCE HIV TRANSMISSION

 HIV Treatment and Viral Load Suppression including Undetectable = Untransmittable